-Q40 = 1 in 10,000 chance of incorrect base call
+Q40 = 1 in 10.000 chance of incorrect base call

-For most Ion Torrent, SOLiD and Illumina runs you should see quality scores between Q20 and Q40.
+For most 454, SOLiD and Illumina runs you should see quality scores between Q20 and Q40.
 Note that these as only estimates of base-quality based on calibration runs performed by the manufacturer against a sample of known sequence with (typically) a GC content of 50%.
 Extreme GC bias and/or particular motifs or homopolymers can cause the quality scores to become unreliable.

 Accurate base qualities are an essential part in ensuring variant calls are correct.
-For the purposes of this tutorial and as a rough and ready rule we generally assume that with Illumina data anything less than Q20 is not useful data and should be excluded from the analysis.
+As a rough and ready rule we generally assume that with Illumina data anything less than Q20 is not useful data and should be excluded from the analysis.